National Framework for Medical Internship

 The Medical Board of Australia and AMC joint media statement about the establishment of a national framework for medical internship and its implementation is available here.

 Based on its experience since 2014, the AMC has reviewed a number of the National Framework documents following stakeholder consultation.
-The documents in the National Internship Framework are described below.
+The components and documents that comprise the current National Internship Framework are described below.

 Versions of the revised Intern training – term assessment form: